ShadowPic/PublicTestProjects/jmeter/docker/readme.md

   - Will create a K8S NameSpace and use that to create and deploy all services
 - -ScaleSlaves [integer larger than 2]
   - OPTIONAL parameter which allows for a cluster larger than the default of 1 master and 2 slaves

+## Convert CSV to Redis
+**File Name:** csv2Redis.ps1

+**This script has extended help documentation available.**  ps> get-help .\csv2redis.ps1 -detailed

+This script allows you to feed in a CSV file and retrieve a Redis file which you can use when running your test.

+- -tenant (required): K8S NameSpace
+- -TestScript (required): JMX test script to convert to Redis.
+Do not include path name just the jmx file name.
+- -CsvAndJmxFilesDir: The folder which contains the test script and the csv files supporting it.
+This **must** be contained in the docker directory.

 ## Running the Test
 **File Name:** run_test.ps1